TapGhoul/PikaDJ/README.md

 ======

 Hey!
-This software, PikaDJ, was made by me, {FM} [Linux] PIKACHU! (http://steamcommunity.com/profiles/76561198034518769) Snorflake helped port it to GMOD, which is what this is now.
-It is extremely easy to setup and use!
+This software, PikaDJ, was made by me, {FM} [Linux] PIKACHU! (http://steamcommunity.com/profiles/76561198034518769) It is extremely easy to setup and use!

 Prerequisites: